City Walks Through Italy: Your Guide to 20 Must-See Destinations

 Verona has been made famous due to the Shakespearean tragedy Romeo and Juliet, as the play is based in the city.
 But there is so much more to the medieval town than Juliet’s Balcony (despite the crowds, it is worth a visit.)

-Other places of interest in Verona include the impressive 1st-century Verona Arena.
-The arena still hosts concerts and large-scale opera performances.
+Other places of interest in Verona include the impressive 1st-century Verona Arena, which still hosts concerts and large-scale opera performances.

-The incredible Castelvecchio Bridge is a fortified bridge built between 1354 and 1356, with the Castelvecchio Museum alongside it.
+The incredible Castelvecchio Bridge, built between 1354 and 1356, is a fortified structure that houses the Castelvecchio Museum.

 The Piazza della Erbe is surrounded by buildings and monuments that have marked the history of Verona, including the City Hall and Lamberti Tower.
 It is a vibrant place filled with markets and people buzzing everywhere.
 It was the town’s forum during Roman times.